 While most trade between the US and Poland is import trade into the US, the volume of exports to Poland is on the rise.
 If you export goods to Poland, it helps to work with a cargo forwarder who has “been there, done that.”
 Andrew Rozek, President of I.C.E.
-Transport, has decades of experience managing transportation in this trade lane.
+Transport, has decades of experience shipping to Poland from the USA.
 We chatted with him recently to better understand the challenges of cargo shipping from US to Poland.

 Q: What’s getting exported?

 Based on export reports, we know that the largest commodity types shipped are pulp and paper products, vehicles and parts, and many industrial commodities.
 We ship a wide range of goods to Poland, including heavy machinery and a lot of roofing material needed for the building trade there.

 Q: So it’s cargo that’s most likely to ship via an ocean container.

 That’s right.
 Not a lot of pharmaceutical, high-tech or fast-fashion goods that might ship air freight.

 Q: How much does it cost to ship from the US to Poland?